Authorship of the Bible: Book of Baruch

 The author of the Book of Baruch is traditionally held to be Baruch the companion of Jeremiah, but this is considered unlikely.
 Some scholars propose that it was written during or shortly after the period of the Maccabees.

-1, 2, 3 & 4 Maccabees
+1, 2, 3, and 4 Maccabees

 The anonymous author of 1 Maccabees was an educated Jew and a serious historian; a date around 100 BCE is most likely.
 2 Maccabees is a revised and condensed version of a work by an otherwise unknown author called Jason of Cyrene, plus passages by the anonymous editor who made the condensation (called "the Epitomist").
 Jason most probably wrote in the mid to late 2nd century BCE, and the Epitomist before 63 BCE.
 3 Maccabees concerns itself with the Jewish community in Egypt a half-century before the revolt, suggesting that the author was an Egyptian Jew, and probably a native of Alexandria.
 A date of c.
 100–75 BCE is "very probable".
 4 Maccabees was probably composed in the middle half of the 1st century CE, by a Jew living in Syria or Asia Minor.